 Honey, Oil and Sugar Body Scrub

 Honey is another popular choice when it comes to homemade skin care products because of it’s antibacterial and anti-inflammatory properties.
 Any honey can be used but my preference is Manuka honey just because it’s even more beneficial to the skin than regular honey.
-The oil used for this one can be any oil from coconut oil to olive oil or even baby oil if you wish although my preference would definitely be coconut oil.
+The oil used for this one can be any variation from coconut oil to olive oil or even baby oil if you wish although my preference would definitely be coconut oil.

 To make, start by slightly warming two or three tablespoons of honey in a plastic bowl over some hot water to make the honey runnier and easier to spread.
 Add one tablespoon of the oil of your choice to the honey followed by two tablespoons of sugar.
 Mix together evenly then apply in the shower to wet skin then rinse thoroughly to finish.